 Mining companies see climate change as an operational risk predominantly due to water stress and floods that endanger their assets.
-In parallel, GHG emissions continue to accumulate, with emissions from the mining sector accounting for nearly 30% of the global total.
+In parallel, green house gas (GHG) emissions continue to accumulate, with emissions from the mining sector—including Scope 3—accounting for 28% of the global total.

-Recognizing growing climate-related risks and the profound impact on global emissions, investors are moving away from high-carbon assets as companies continue to invest in resilience zero-carbon solutions.
+Recognizing growing climate-related risks and the profound impact on global emissions, investors are moving away from high-carbon assets as companies continue to invest in resilience zero-carbon solutions and low-risk technology opportunities to accelerate decarbonization.

 First movers in the industry are targeting zero-carbon operations by 2030.
 However, many companies lack the expertise, technologies, and capital to transform at the necessary speed and scale to drive operational excellence and resilience in the global marketplace.
 According to ENGIE Impact's analysis of CDP reporting data, only 19% of mining companies reporting to CDP are on track to meet their sustainability goals.
 These companies face several challenges: